-The IAF is a non-profit non-governmental organisation set up in 1951 under French law.
+The IAF is a non-profit non-governmental organization set up in 1951 under French law.
 Its structure is laid out in the IAF Constitution, which defines the IAF as a federation of member organisations where decisions are made by a General Assembly.

 The IAF General Assembly (GA) is the supreme governing body of the Federation, composed of delegates of each member organisation.
 It votes and approves all strategic decisions guiding the Federation’s conduct and activities, including the approval of new member organisations.
 The GA convenes annually during the International Astronautical Congress (IAC).

 The IAF Bureau sets the agenda of the IAF General Assembly, including: review of new member candidates; supervision of IAF activities; and supervision of IAF accounts.
 It is made up of: